-Although Campbellford is now my home, I’m originally from St. Catharines in the Niagara Region.
-However, from there to here wasn’t a direct route.
-Along the way I made stops at various points in Northwestern Ontario, Labrador, and then back to Niagara for a few years.
-From 30+ years ago to the present though, I’ve lived alongside the Trent Severn Waterway.
+While Campbellford is now my home, I’m originally from St. Catharines (in the Niagara Region).
+Along the way, I made stops at various points in Northwestern Ontario, Labrador, and then back to Niagara for a few years.
+From 1988 to the present, I’ve lived alongside the Trent Severn Waterway.

 My grandfather was my first inspiration in photography.
-While my dad and many other parents had some form of a camera—necessary to capture family events and holidays—my grandfather was “into” photography.
 He would go out and take pictures “just because”.
-Grandpa spent time in darkrooms, tried different cameras, had hundreds and hundreds of slides and prints.
-He showed me what a contact sheet was.
-Unfortunately, just as I started with my own camera he passed away.
-But at least he got me started.
+Grandpa spent time in darkrooms, owned many different cameras, had hundreds and hundreds of slides and prints.
+He showed me what a contact sheet was and talked about darkrooms (he had a tiny one in his basement).
+Unfortunately, just as I got started with one of his older cameras, he passed away.
+But at least he gave me an important introduction.

 Throughout the years, I shot photos with various film and digital gear.
 When I was a bush pilot flying de Havilland Otters and Beavers in northern Canada, I always travelled with two things; a fishing rod and my manual Mamiya SLR.
 After I left flying and entered university, my photography was put on pause other than for recording family and life events.